aws-samples/implementing-relationship-based-access-control-with-amazon-verified-permissions-and-amazon-neptune/README.md

 ```

 There are several things to take note in the above authorization request:
-- **identityToken**: When using Cognito as the identity store with Verified Permissions, access tokens or ID tokens can be used as the principal to make authorization requests.
+- **identityToken**: When using Cognito as the identity store with Verified Permissions, access token or ID token can be used as the principal to make authorization requests.
 User entities are mapped into the format of `<user pool ID>|<sub>` in Verified Permissions.
-- **action**: This authorization request was made against the action `ViewVideo`.
+- **action**: This authorization request is made against the action `ViewVideo`.
-- **resource**: This authorization request was made against a specific video ID.
+- **resource**: This authorization request is made against a specific video ID.
 - **entities**:
-  - Two owner IDs, which denote `alice` and `charlie`, were returned by traversing the relationship graph in Neptune.
-Both IDs were included as `owner` attribute, showing the direct and inherited `OWNER` relationship between the principals and resources.
+  - Two owner IDs, which denote `alice` and `charlie`, are returned by traversing the relationship graph in Neptune.
+Both IDs are included as `owner` attribute, showing the direct and inherited `OWNER` relationship between the principals and resources.
-  - There was a static attribute `isPublic` set as `false` for this video resource, which denotes it was a private video.
+  - There is a static attribute `isPublic` set as `false` for this video resource, which denotes it is a private video.
-  - The resource hierarchy of this video resource was shown by including the parent directories `petVideosDirectory` and `aliceVideosDirectory` as the parent entities.
+  - The resource hierarchy of this video resource is shown by including the parent directories `petVideosDirectory` and `aliceVideosDirectory` as the parent entities.

-The below response was returned from the application, showing access was allowed with the determining policy ID, which matched the Cedar policy ID of `Resource owner and related persons can access the resources`.
+The below response is returned from the application, showing access is allowed with the determining policy ID, which matched the Cedar policy ID of `<Resource owner and related persons can access the resources>`.

 ```
 {